 THE MESSAGE BIBLE

 We’ve known for a long time that the Message Bible was a New Age work by Eugene Peterson.
-The problem was is who would go to the effort to prove that The Message was a New Age piece of garbage?
+But who would go to the effort to prove that The Message was a New Age piece of garbage?

 Before – reading this article, open up biblegateway.com to see the evidence yourself.
 After you have read this article, email biblegateway.com and complain to them for promoting witch craft.
 (That is after all the Christian thing to do.)